Frequently Asked Questions About Gluten

 How do I know if I have celiac disease?

-This complete checklist can be useful to check how many typical celiac disease symptoms you may suffer.
+This information can help check how many typical celiac disease symptoms you may suffer with.

 How can I tell what foods include gluten?